jasmin-lang/jasmin/docs/source/tools/ct.md

 In order to know what assembly instructions are emitted by the compiler, the checker has to run after instruction selection.
-More specifically, using the `--doit` mode makes verification occur after the [“Propagate Inline”](../compiler/passes/propagate_inline) compilation pass (or any further pass specified by the `--after` argument).
+More specifically, using the `--doit` mode makes verification occur after the [“Instruction selection”](../compiler/passes/inst_select) compilation pass (or any further pass specified by the `--after` argument).

 For instance, the following program is accepted by the type-checker, but rejected in “doit” mode,